Vice President, Investor Relations

 Foot Locker, Inc.

-Foot Locker, Inc. is a specialty athletic retailer that operates approximately 3,600 retail stores in 14 countries in North America, Europe and Australia.
-Through its Foot Locker, Lady Foot Locker, Kids Foot Locker and Champs Sports retail stores, as well as its direct-to-customer channel Footlocker.com/Eastbay, the Company is the leading provider of athletic footwear and apparel.
+Foot Locker, Inc. is primarily a mall-based athletic specialty retailer that operates approximately 3,600 athletic retail stores in 14 countries in North America, Europe and Australia.
+Through its specialty retail stores, including Foot Locker, Lady Foot Locker, Kids Foot Locker and Champs Sports, as well as its direct-to-customer channel Footlocker.com/Eastbay, the Company is the leading provider of athletic footwear and apparel.